 "My thoughts ran to Rousseau and Swinburne, both masochists, both geniuses, suffering their mistresses' cruel lashes even as they cried out for perfect enlightenment.
 Perhaps the body is not our being's basest part after all.
-Perhaps it is the royal road to knowledge."
+Perhaps it is the royal road to knowledge.

 — Presley Abbott, The Oxford Girl

 .
-Thus, an interest in BDSM can be used to underscore the character's intellectual side - making Brains and Bondage a mostly "positive stereotype" likely to be used on protagonists and other sympathetic characters.
+Thus, an interest in BDSM can be used to underscore the character's intellectual side - making this trope a mostly "positive stereotype" likely to be used on protagonists and other sympathetic characters.

 However, it can also be used as a way to establish a villain as Wicked Cultured

-In some works, Brains and Bondage will take the form of waxing poetic about pain, submission and/or power psychology.
+In some works, Brains And Bondage will take the form of waxing poetic about pain, submission and/or power psychology.
 In some Anti Intellectual

-See also Casual Kink.
+See also Casual Kink

 open/close all folders

 - Nana of Nana to Kaoru is an ace - she's on the student council, athletic, beautiful and a top student.
 When Kaoru's mother confiscates his bondage stuff and hands it to her for safekeeping — well, we won't spoil it.
 Suffice to say she finds that bondage clears her head like nothing else because she can step outside what everyone thinks she should be, and as a result her grades go up.
 Brains + bondage = More brains?